z-aslani/native-instruments/README.md

 =========
 These are the components of a highly available setup:

+Using a DNS service to pass the requests to the HA proxy nodes:

 1. HA Proxy:
-Considering two HA Proxy nodes as load balancers to get the customer requests and pass them to the K8s web servers. ( In this case, we can use nginx and also ingress nginx as web servers.)
+Considering two HA Proxy nodes as load balancers to get end users requests and pass them to the K8s web servers. ( In this case, we can use nginx and also ingress nginx as web servers.)

-2. K8s Cluster (I've prepared the ansible K8s cluster playbook for deploying a songle master K8s cluster).
+2. K8s Cluster (I've prepared the ansible K8s cluster playbook for deploying a single master K8s cluster).
 In K8s environement:

  2.1.
 Web server: